RolivhuwaMuzila/STUDENT-SORTER/README.md

 - 06 MARCH 2025

 ## 🧑‍💻 **Purpose**
-- Sort student records based on grade
+- To sort student records based on their grade in ascending order.

 ## 🔧 **Technology**
 - COBOL (cobc)